brainstormforce/wp-spectra/readme.txt

 == Changelog ==

 = x.x.x =
+* Improvement: Forms - Added a full-width alignment option to the submit button.
 * Improvement: Table Of Contents - Added the ability to expand and collapse the entire box by clicking the top portion or the title of the box.
 * Fix: Buttons - Resolved an issue wherein the child responsive padding would not work as expected on the frontend.
 * Fix: Forms - Resolved an issue in which the padding for input fields would not work as expected when the form style was set to underline.